LMAX-Exchange/Simple-DSL/README.md

 Simple-DSL
 ==========

-Utilities to write a simple DSL in Java
+Utilities to write a simple DSL in Java.

+See the wiki for details.